Lackawanna Public Library

 Tuesdays and Fridays from 10:30-11:30 AM

-Join us to sing songs, make crafts, and have fun with us as we celebrate the topic of the week!
+Join Miss Tracey and Miss Wajiha to sing songs, make crafts, and have some fun as we celebrate a new topic each week!

 Registration required - pick our Tuesday OR Friday session and call or visit the front desk to register!